SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    a fully-initialized instance of the class they belong to.
    The rules only affect how you write the class's implementation.

-The figure below shows a more complex class hierarchy for four classes and illustrates how the designated initializers in this hierarchy act as “funnel” points for class initialization, simplifying the interrelationships among classes in the chain:
+The figure below shows a more complex class hierarchy for four classes.
+It illustrates how the designated initializers in this hierarchy act as “funnel” points for class initialization, simplifying the interrelationships among classes in the chain: